FAQs2020-05-29T14:48:19-04:00

 • If your funds do get too low and you can catch problems early, they are much easier to resolve.
 Talk to us, and maybe we can help.

-The “My VFCU Mobile App” is fast, convenient and free and allows users to:
+The app is fast and free, and allows users to:

 • Check account balances